Find useful resources to help you on your enterprise journey.

 The International Office has detailed information on their page about the scheme, what is offered and who is eligible.

-For other opportunities to develop your employability and explore careers and placements with established companies, see the Careers & Employability website.
+For other opportunities to develop your employability and explore careers and placements with established companies, see the Employability and Careers website.

 Please note: Student Enterprise at University of Surrey does not recommend or endorse any particular loan or service.
 Please think carefully before deciding to take on a loan or service which would incur a financial commitment or penalty.